Wayside Celtic F.C.: History

 Wayside Celtic Football Club was formed in 1948 by a group of men from the Kilternan area of County Dublin.
 The club initially played in Stepaside before moving to Golden Ball, Kilternan.
 They entered the Athletic Union League (AUL), winning Division 3 South in 1953, before entering a team in the Wicklow League, which they won in 1959.
 After decades in Golden Ball, the club moved to their new home at Jackson Park.

 The club first qualified for the FAI Cup in 1990–91, losing 0–1 to St. James's Gate in the first round.
-They qualified for the FAI Cup a second time in 1991–92 and won their first match in the competition, beating Waterford United 1–0 away.
+By this time, they were playing in the Senior Division, the top division of the Leinster Senior League, and finished third in the 1991–92 season.
+During the same season, Wayside qualified for the FAI Cup a second time and won their first match in the 1991–92 competition, beating Waterford United 1–0 away.
 Wayside held Monaghan United to a draw in the second round before losing the replay.
 The club entered the FAI Cup for the third year running in 1992–93, holding Cobh Ramblers to a scoreless draw at home before losing the away match.
-They also reached the final of the FAI Intermediate Cup the same season, finishing as runners‐up to Bluebell United.
-Wayside won their first trophy at national level when they secured the 1995–96 FAI Intermediate Cup with victory over Fanad United.
+They also reached the final of the FAI Intermediate Cup that same season, finishing as runners‐up to Bluebell United.
+The 1995–96 season saw Wayside reach the quarterfinals of the FAI Cup for the first time as they overcame Cherry Orchard and Waterford United.
+Wayside also won their first trophy at national level when they secured the 1995–96 FAI Intermediate Cup with victory over Fanad United.
+Wayside won their first Senior Division title in the Leinster Senior League in 1997–98.

 Wayside won the FAI Intermediate Cup for the second time in 2000–01, beating Ashtown Villa in the final.
 They qualified for the FAI Cup again in 2005.
+Wayside beat Monaghan United 1–0 in the fourth round of the 2008 FAI Cup to secure their place in the quarterfinals for the first time since 1996.
+Drawn at home, Wayside opted to play their quarterfinal tie at the Carlisle Grounds in Bray.
+They lost to eventual winners Bohemians.

-Wayside became the first side to claim the Noel Ryan Cup in 2010, when they beat fellow Leinster Senior League side Crumlin United 1–0 at Richmond Park.
+After qualifying for the 2010 FAI Cup, Wayside became the first side to claim the Noel Ryan Cup in May 2010, when they beat fellow Leinster Senior League side Crumlin United 1–0 at Richmond Park.
 They retained the cup in 2011 and won their fifth Leinster Senior League title the same year.